Stefan850/Stock_Prediction_Regression/README.md

  - Try new combinations of stocks and Prediction Methods

 ## Result
 Regression methods find best correlations - and that is in this example usually the course of the previous day.
-To predict the future more features like Sediment analysis are necessary that are more related to future than the past.
+To predict the future more features like Sentiment analysis are necessary that are more related to future than the past.

 ## Troubleshooting
  - If problems occur with pandas 0.25 install Pandas 0.24